solid-process/solid-result/README.md

                    # }

 # matrix:
-# The rows are the direct transitions from the root transition block,
+# The rows are the direct blocks from the root block,
-# and the columns are the nested transitions from the direct ones.
+# and the columns are the nested blocks from the direct ones.
                    # {
 0 | 1 | 2 | 3 | 4  #   0 => [0, 0],
 - | - | - | - | -  #   1 => [1, 1],